Do I need an ICD?

 - Your ICD may set off airport security alarms.
 You will be given a card to show airport personnel.
 Handheld metal detectors have a magnet that can interfere with your ICD.
 Limit scanning over the site of your ICD for less than 30 seconds or request a manual search.

 - Let doctors, technicians, and dentists know you have an ICD.
-Some types of ICDs are safe with procedures like MRI, or radiofrequency ablation, but others are not.
+Some ICDs are safe with procedures like MRI or radiofrequency ablation, but others are not.

 - If you must work with welding equipment, chainsaws, high voltage transformers, or motor generators, keep your ICD at least 2 feet away from the equipment.
-Consult your doctor or the ICD manufacturer about safety around these types of machines.
+Consult your doctor or the ICD manufacturer about the safety of these machines.

-Consult your doctor or the ICD manufacturer about safety around these types of machines.
-For example these devices pose little or no risk to your ICD:
+Consult your doctor or the ICD manufacturer about the safety of these machines.
+For example, these devices pose little or no risk to your ICD:

 Continuing with our rescription rugs